MoAly98/mellowgate/README.md

 - Keep functions focused and modular

 #### Testing
-- Add unit tests for all new functionality (when test framework is set up)
+- Add unit tests for all new functionality using pytest
-- Ensure all tests pass before submitting changes
+- Ensure all tests pass before submitting changes: `make test` or `pytest tests/`
+- Maintain test coverage (currently 48.5%, focused on core functions with 92% coverage)
+- Use descriptive test names and docstrings explaining what each test validates
+- Organize tests into logical test classes (TestBound, TestBranch, etc.)
+- Test both success cases and error conditions
+- Use fixtures for common test setup (e.g., theta values, problem instances)
-- Aim for high test coverage
+- Run `make test-cov` for detailed HTML coverage reports

 #### Documentation
 - Update docstrings when changing function signatures